 The eight canvas panels and two sound cabinets are connected on either side and in the middle by 3 video screens projecting looped video shot on the eastern Newcastle coastline and in a spa in Pokolbin in the Hunter Valley of NSW, Australia.
 The video component brings an added contrast conceptually to the work displaying moving image of a human made spa alongside moving image of human induced climate change.
 Juxtaposing an environment built to experience good health and comfort from mineral-rich spring water to an environment devastated by the rise of the sea level and flooded coastal regions – human pleasure versus global pain.

-Extreme Right and canvas panel & LCD Monitors
+Extreme Right and canvas panel & LCD Monitor video still

 The Audio Component